 Free Postgraduate Study in Norway (Masters and Ph.D.)

 As said earlier, not all courses are taught in English.
 If you don’t understand Norwegian, then you have to search for courses taught strictly in English Language.
 Courses for which the language of instruction is English can be found at http://www.studyinnorway.no/.
 For Ph.D. programmes in English you will have to check with each institution individually.
 You can check the list of the schools above to contact them.

 You may be asked (or not) to authenticate your your certificates and documents before sending them to the schools you are applying to.
 If that is the case, then click the link above to find details of how to do that one.

-Norwegian universities, state university colleges and art academies as a rule do not charge tuition fees for international students.
-As said earlier, you however have to take care of your living expenses which can quite be expensive in Norway.
-This is a requirement for admission and Applicants who are not able to provide proof of finances for living will not be considered for admission, regardless of other qualifications.
+Norwegian universities, state university colleges and art academies, as a rule, do not charge tuition fees for international students.
+As said earlier, you, however, have to take care of your living expenses which can quite be expensive in Norway.
+This is a requirement for admission and applicants who are not able to provide proof of finances for a living will not be considered for admission, regardless of other qualifications.

 The post will talk about cost of studying and living Norway, how much items are sold there and getting a job to pay bill over there.
 You may want to subscribe to our updates so that you don’t miss it.

 After you have been offered admission, you will have to take your admission letter, letter of recommendation from the school and all your original credentials to the Norwegian Embassy for Visa processing.
 All students who plan to stay in Norway for more than three months will need a Student Residence Permit.

 You will also be required to provide the proof or documentation of financing your living expenses when you get to Norway.
 You can read about that in this post.